Planning for peak, Black Friday and every eventuality

 Brace yourselves!
 Something is going to happen.
 But what?

-There’s no doubting the fact that consumer spending habits and behaviors have changed as COVID-19 dominates our ‘new world’ (or, buzzword alert – ‘new normal’).
+There’s no doubting the fact that consumer spending habits and behaviours have changed as COVID-19 dominates our ‘new world’ (or, buzzword alert – ‘new normal’).
 The trajectory of the virus over the coming months in the lead up to Black Friday is uncertain, and as restrictions ease-up, businesses are having to quickly adapt or rethink their strategies altogether.

 So, unless you have a claimed psychic ability, how can you plan for the unpredictable?
 Well, we can start with what we already know (at time of publishing) about the current eCommerce landscape.